|

 musical maladies, and repetitive titles, all capped off with a hilarious final score interpretation.
 A nostalgic delight, The

-Oldies Music Aptitude Test is the entertaining and informative book Boomers will embrace for reminiscing about the glory days
+Oldies Music Aptitude Test is the entertaining and informative book Boomers will embrace for reminiscing about the glory days of Rock 'n Roll.

 |